yuo-ki/interview-code-test/task1/README.md

 5. Session

 ## Refactoring and Optimization
-- First, after understanding ES6 modularization, the require method used at the beginning was changed to import method.
+- Firstly, after understanding ES6 modularization, the require method used at the beginning was changed to import method.
-- Second, after understanding the streaming processing, the originally adopted file synchronous reading method was changed to streaming processing.
+- Secondly, after understanding the streaming processing, the originally adopted file synchronous reading method was changed to streaming processing.
 During the processing, asynchronous situations need to be handled.